wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 export default fetchOpenAiApi;
 ```

-**fetchOpenAIAPI** it's a _async_ function, it's expecting 3 arguments, _data_ which is our form, _interval_ which is our loader interval and html _element_ where message will be render.
+**fetchOpenAIAPI** it's an _async_ function, it's expecting 3 arguments, _data_ which is our form, _interval_ which is our loader interval and HTML _element_ where message will be rendered.
 Inside this function we can make a fetch request to **/api** soon we'll create that endpoint, and because we using nextJs it's very simple.
-I'll host my application over Vercel, thanks to that, later I'll change this url into **vercel_domain/api**.
+I'll host my application over Vercel, thanks to that, later I'll change this URL into **vercel_domain/api**.

 So the method will be POST, in that body object we'll access that textarea element by that name attribute, and we'll send whatever value was there, when the form was submitted.
-Next, I'll clean that loader interval function, because we no longer need those dots inside this element and we are ready to render a message.
-As soon as response has status ok, we'll await our json , trim our data, then we'll pass parsedData to typeText function.
+Next, I'll clean that loader interval function, because we no longer need those dots inside this element, and we are ready to render a message.
+As soon as response has status ok, we'll await our json, trim our data, then we'll pass parsedData to typeText function.
 In case of any error we'll show user, that something went wrong.
-Finally I want to return that response from this function.
+Finally, I want to return that response from this function.

 Let's go back to Chat component, where I'll import and use these helpers functions.
 First, I'll declare loadInterval variable on top of my file.
-Now, lets create two reference, one for our form element, and second for container, which will hold our questions or answers.
+Now, let's create two reference, one for our form element, and second for container, which will hold our questions or answers.
 I'll also add some piece of state to store my isInitializing boolean.

 ```tsx
 // components/Chat.tsx